-This project features not one, not two, but three cute zippered pouch styles to hold life’s little necessities.
-We chose three specialty Dritz Labels to customize each pouch, and offer a free set of printable Mother’s Day floral gift tags as a finishing touch.
+This project features not 1, not 2, but 3 cute zippered pouch styles to hold life’s little necessities.
+Three specialty labels further customize each pouch, and we offer a free set of Mother’s Day gift tags as a finishing touch.

 Something useful for yourself or great as a gift.
 Our key fobs use just tiny bits of fabric and notions, and they’re fast and fun.
 In fact they were so fun, we did 5 samples, adding piping, stitching, embroidery, and ribbon.

 If you’re driving, your passengers are allowed to doze off.
 This adjustable pillow lets them do that in comfort.
 No more banging their heads against the window or risking a neck cramp.
-Great for road trips!
+It’s time for a road trip!

-We show you how to make a patchwork panel from which you’ll sub-cut horizontal accent bands to jazz up a store-bought flour sack towel (or two or three).
-We used leftover jelly roll strips, but any small scraps could work.
+See how to make a patchwork panel from which you can cut horizontal accent bands.
+Use them to jazz up a store-bought flour sack towel (or two or three).
+We pulled leftover jelly roll strips, but any small scraps could work.

 When you’re carrying a heavy load in a bag, tote or brief, is there often more slip than grip in your shoulder strap?
-A strap pad helps keep your shoulder strap balanced over your shoulder and easier to carry.
+A strap pad helps keep your shoulder strap balanced and makes the bag easier to carry.

-Whether propping open an outside door to capture a cool breeze or holding open an uncooperative inside door, our weighted cube is a stylish way to keep doors from slamming and air circulating.
+Whether propping open an outside door to capture a cool breeze or holding open an uncooperative inside door, our weighted cube is a smart way to keep doors from slamming and air circulating.